khiladikk/movie-review-sentiment-analysis-using-NLP-Scikitlearn/Readme.md

 ```
 1. Natural Language Understanding:
-Our system should be able to understand the language which includes parts of speech, context , semantics, interpretation and etc.
+Our system should be able to understand the language which includes parts of speech, semantics, interpretation etc.
 This can be done with the help of Machine Learning Algorithms.

 2. Natural Language Generation: